-10 Possible Reasons Why Your Baby Cries at Night
+Woes of Mommyhood!
+Here’s Why Your Baby Cries At Night

-Every mother has gone a many sleepless nights, because their baby is up crying.
-It’s a pain, we know.
-There are a multiplicity of reasons why babies cry at night.
+If you’re a sleep deprived mommy with a baby crying all night long, we totally understand the struggle.
+There are multiple reasons why babies cry at night.
 At such an early developmental stage, it is their primary means of expression and communication.
 They could be trying to convey a variety of emotions ranging from fear to hunger to pain.
 It would be smart to understand some of the most common reasons why your young one cries at night.

 - Top of the list would have to be crying, because they’re hungry.
 In fact, that’s the first thing that should come to mind.
 We would even recommend that you learn to watch out for other signs that your baby is hungry, in order to pre-empt the cry session later on in the night.
 If you see your infant putting their hand in their mouth, smacking their lips, or rooting (a reflex in which they turn their head to face you when you touch their cheek) then that is a pretty fool-proof way of telling that the kid is hungry!